hassio-addons/addon-ssh/README.md

 The following options are shared between both the SSH and the Web Terminal.

+#### Option: `share_sessions`

+By default, the terminal session between the web client and SSH is shared.
+This allows you to pick up where you left your terminal from either of those.

+This option allows you to disable this behavior by setting it to `false`, which effectively sets SSH to behave as it used to be.

 #### Option: `packages`

 Allows you to specify additional [Alpine packages][alpine-packages] to be